-South Claims Royalty:
+South Claims Royalties:

-Under the terms of the purchase agreement, the vendor is entitled to Net Smelter Return (NSR) royalty payments from future production on the claims.
+Under the terms of the purchase agreement, the vendor of the initial four patented claims is entitled to Net Smelter Return (NSR) royalty payments from future production on the claims.
 This royalty is based on a sliding scale depending on the price of gold.
 If gold is CDN \$700 per ounce or less the royalty will be 1.5%.
 If the gold price is greater than \$700 and not greater than \$1000 per ounce the royalty will be 2%.
 If the gold price is greater than \$1000 per ounce the royalty will be 3%.